Analia-Ramos/proyecto-react/README.md

 ## Features

-* Browse ceramics products by category or search by keyword
+* Browse ceramics products by category
-* Add products to cart and checkout with Stripe
+* Add products to cart
-* User authentication and authorization with Firebase
-* Dashboard for managing products and orders
+* Go to Checkout

 ## Installation